,

 Target position 5–20 pages.
 A page at position 8 gets roughly 3–4% of the clicks that the top result gets.
 These are your biggest upside opportunities.
 Improve the content quality and relevance of these pages specifically.

 Monitor the Coverage report.
 Pages marked “Discovered, currently not indexed” mean Google saw your content but chose not to rank it.
-Fix the signals — thin content, duplicate titles, slow load times — and resubmit.
+Cross-check these URLs against your GA4 analytics dashboard for sessions and engagement rate — a page with zero sessions and a Coverage flag is a clear deprioritization signal, while one with real traffic despite the flag needs a closer technical look.
+Fix the signals — thin content, duplicate titles, slow load times and resubmit.

 One place to check if you’re unsure where to start: look at what outdated statistics are doing to your rankings.
 Stale data is one of the most common reasons a high-impression page loses CTR.